Ptrskay3/PySprint/README.md

 [![PyPI version](https://badge.fury.io/py/pysprint.svg)](https://badge.fury.io/py/pysprint)

-**Currently producing huge amount of bugs, working of fix.**
+**PRE-ALPHA**

 PySprint is a UI and API for interferogram evaluation.
+Some functions are not available in the GUI yet.
 The GUI works only with 1920x1080 or bigger screen resolution.
 Lower resolution compatibility is queued on the To-Do List.